 While August, September and October seemed to be the months where the security pins were set up for all to see, November appears to be the month where security experts are primarily quoted as they appear before congress and answer for their corporate sins.
 The fallout from the various hacks that hit Uber, AWS, Verizon, Yahoo, Equifax and more is spiralling outwards as more holes and hacks are found, and more companies are battling to find ways of justifying the leaks or finding ways to fix them.
-In the infographic below, you can see the top 10 security people mentioned the most in the US press throughout November – for a full list of those in the UK, USA, France, Germany or Span, you can click this link here.
+In the infographic below, you can see the top 10 security people mentioned the most in the US press throughout November – for a full list of those in the UK and USA link here.

 This month, the conversations around hacks, breaches, congress, spying, ethics and rights seems to have intensified significantly.
 A point emphasised by the leading influencer in the list for November – Chris Vickery.
 The director of cyber risk research at UpGuard featured in Threatpost, The Register, CIO, CBS News and International Business Times due to his discovery of the AWS holes, the Pentagon data leak and the big, fat Red Disk data leak.